-Our mission is to provide an environment that allows every student who wants to learn the opportunity to engage with the subjects, ideas and great works of our curriculum, the practice of which will prepare them to lead rich and fulfilling lives.
-To exclude any student from this opportunity would cause us to fall short of our mission; though the curriculum is rigorous, and expectations of students are high, we are not an exclusive school only for those with particular aptitudes or exceptional capacities.
+ACA's mission is to provide an environment that allows every student who wants to learn the opportunity to engage with the subjects, ideas and great works of our curriculum, the practice of which will prepare them to lead rich and fulfilling lives.
+To exclude any student from this opportunity would cause ACA to fall short of its mission; though the curriculum is rigorous, and expectations of students are high, ACA is not an exclusive school.
+ACA is for students of all aptitudes or capacities.

 A key philosophical assumption ACA holds is that every student can learn.
-As human beings, we are equal in that we all have the capacity to learn and grow.
+All human beings, have an equal capacity to learn and grow.
 But this equality in capacity cannot be confused with equality of capability, and certainly not with equality of academic results.
-Just as individuals differ in their physical gifts and characteristics, we all have different gifts and challenges in the subjects of learning.
-ACA is committed to helping every student to learn and grow as much as they can, to employ a metaphor we seek to pour the same "rich cream" of a Great Hearts education into all vessels, no matter their size, shape, or appearance.
+Just as individuals differ in their physical gifts and characteristics, students all have different gifts and challenges in the subjects of learning.
+ACA is committed to helping all students learn and grow as much as they can, to employ a metaphor ACA seeks to pour the same "rich cream" of a Great Hearts education into all vessels, no matter their size, shape, or appearance.
 True excellence across the curriculum is a rare and worthy achievement - to be admired by all, but not to be unreasonably expected of all, or even most, students.

-A student's willingness and desire to learn and grow- in short, their curiosity and perseverance- is the key to the pursuit of excellence and fulfillment at ACA.
-While the school understands that some students are more talented than other students in certain subjects, every student who has passed the appropriate prerequisites, is genuinely curious, and applies themselves diligently on a daily basis will succeed at ACA.
-Success is measured as a student's growth in maturity, accomplishment, and understanding over the course of their years at ACA, to be demonstrated in their character as a senior and graduate; a truly impressive young man or woman.
+A student's willingness and desire to learn and grow (The curiosity and perseverance of each student) is the key to the pursuit of excellence and fulfillment at ACA.
+While the school understands that some students are more talented than other students in certain subjects, all students who have passed the appropriate prerequisites, are genuinely curious, and apply themselves diligently on a daily basis will succeed at ACA.
+Success is measured as a student's growth in maturity, accomplishment, and understanding over the course of years at ACA, to be demonstrated in character as a senior and graduate; a truly impressive young man or woman.